UKDanceBlue/danceblue-react-app/README.md

 3. Run `yarn start` (or ctrl+shift+b in VSCode) to start Expo's testing environment
 4. Scan the QR code Expo generates with your phone's camera
 5. You should now be able to work on the code and hot reload the app on expo go as you work
-6. In VSCode you can also activate the "attach to packager" debug  configuration to interactively debug the ap
+6. In VSCode you can also activate the "attach to packager" debug  configuration to interactively debug the app using VSCode's built-in debugger

 ### Building